anyei/JPath-SFDC/README.md

 1. Code is ugly and not optimal and undocumented, need to improve it so that its better and faster.
 2. Need to add additional search queries like attribute filtering (example '/results[1]/[@name="something"]').
 3. To do a good documentation.
-4. Adding support to start from an array (example '/[@name="something"]'), currently it can only start searching in an object (example '/result').